JackDougherty/jack-site/_pages/dataviz/index.md

   - In Ch1 ["What we choose to measure is a statement of what we value...and who we value"](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4#nxk87mil5kj)
   - In Ch 2, ["Who makes maps and who gets mapped?"](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4#nl1iq5r2p9p)
 - Review Find and Question Data quiz
-- Overview of Learning Goal #3: Clean Up Messy Data
+- Overview of Learning Goal #3: Clean Up Messy Data.
+Start reading HODV Chapter 4 at <https://handsondataviz.org/clean.html>
   - Smart Cleanup in Google Sheets
   - Find and Replace with Blank
   - Transpose Rows and Columns
   - Split Data into Separate Columns
   - Combine Data into One Column
-- Start reading HODV Chapter 4 at <https://handsondataviz.org/clean.html>
 - Prepare for Clean Up quiz, to be taken during any 2-hour period from Sun 26 Sept at 12 noon to Tues 28 Sept at 2pm, on [Moodle](https://moodle.trincoll.edu)
 - Continue working with groups on [Build Stage 1](https://docs.google.com/document/d/1oWmRmpprya401MwE_18Stt8QizjFEbe-wfWkAYQTXEs/edit), due by Thurs 23 Sept at 2pm on [Moodle](https://moodle.trincoll.edu)

 ### Thur 23 Sept
-- Overview of Learning Goal #4: Make Meaningful Comparisons
+- Overview of Learning Goal #4: Make Meaningful Comparisons.
+Start reading HODV Chapter 5 at <https://handsondataviz.org/comparisons.html>
   - Precisely describe comparisons -- practice [in this Google Sheet](https://docs.google.com/spreadsheets/d/1aLrw8dJamBnV_c-c9mXd1moTe5mXg_bTJjJK2KHUWfQ/edit#gid=0)
   - Normalize your data
   - Beware of biased comparisons
-- Start reading HODV Chapter 5 at <https://handsondataviz.org/comparisons.html>
 - Prepare for Meaningful Comparisons quiz, to be taken during any 2-hour period from Sun 26 Sept at 12 noon to Tues 28 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu).
 - **Two quizzes** are assigned this weekend in order to avoid scheduling a quiz during Trinity Days.
 - Review work from Build Stage 1: Find and Question Data for Community Partners; Geocode Data